 2. The Elements of Typographic Style by Robert Bringhurst

-Renowned typographer and poet Robert Bringhurst brings clarity to the art of typography with this masterful style guide, The Elements of Typographic Style.
+Renowned typographer and poet Robert Bringhurst brings clarity to the art of typography with this authoritative style guide, The Elements of Typographic Style.

-Combining the practical, theoretical, and historical, this latest edition is completely updated, with a thorough exploration of the newest innovations in intelligent font technology, and is a must-have for graphic artists, editors, or anyone working with the printed page using digital or traditional methods.
+Combining the practical, theoretical, and historical, this latest edition is completely updated, with a thorough exploration of the newest innovations in intelligent font technology.
+It is a must-have for graphic artists, editors, or anyone working with the printed page using digital or traditional methods.

 Priced at £18.10 | Buy the Book